 5. Search Ads Are More Visibly Engaging Than Organic Listings

 Another direct advantage that your Google Search ads can have over your organic listings is that you can add features called “extensions” to make the ad visibly more engaging.
 By adding a call extension to your ads, they can show up with your phone number.
 Sitelink extensions add helpful links below your ad, giving viewers even more reasons to click.
 If your company has an app, you can utilize an app extension (although, you also have the option to create an app campaign) to give viewers an option to download your app.
 Structured snippet extensions allow you to list your amenities, industries, and more in a clear, concise way.
 There are multiple extensions for you to take advantage of when you create a search ad.
 Not only does each extension make your ad stand out more, it gives people more options and reasons to click your ad and connect with you.

-If you’re ready to start taking advantage of everything Google Ads have to offer, setting up your account is easy.
+If you’re ready to start taking advantage of everything Google Ads has to offer, setting up your account is easy.
 Google provides a helpful sign up resource so you can get your campaigns running as quickly as possible.
 If you don’t have the time to set up or run your account, M&R Marketing specializes in Google Ads.
 We are an experienced Google Partner with multiple certified users, and we’re ready to help you begin benefiting from Google Ads.

-In part 2 of our 3 part Google Ad series, we’ll discuss the advantages of Google Display Ads and how you can best utilize them for your business.
+In part 2 of our Google Ad series, we’ll discuss the advantages of Google Display Ads and how you can best utilize them for your business.
 If you’d like to learn more about how we can help just give us a call today at 478-621-4491 or drop us a line!

 * Source: Search Engine Land